pdwaggoner/pdwaggoner.github.io/Research.md

 ### Dormant Projects (Selected)

+* Extending Uniform Manifold Approximation and Projection for Anomaly Detection (with Leland McInnes)

 * Bypassing Limitations of Probability Models in Binary Classification Tasks with Support Vector Machines (with Abhishek Pandit and Lynette Dang)

-* Adapting Neural Networks to Explain Legislative Productivity (with Juntao Wang)